techmyth/techmyth.github.io/content/posts/veeam-powershell-module-introduction.en.md

 Hello to everyone,

 This time I will be showing an introduction of the Veeam Powershell module and how to make the initial connection to the backup server.
-In Veeam Backup & Replication version 11 a new powershell module called **“Veeam.Backup.PowerShell”** was introduced.
+In Veeam Backup & Replication version 11 a new powershell module called `Veeam.Backup.PowerShell` was introduced.
 According to the Veeam documentation portal there are two ways to use this powershell module:

 1. Accessing Powershell from the Veeam Backup &amp; Replication console.